 Beyond the NSCE, Claude teaches private violin lessons in Lynn Valley.
 When he doesn’t have a violin - or even a recorder - in his hands, he loves hiking in his backyard: the North Shore mountains.
 He also works toward becoming fluent in Japanese, his third language.

 Immersed in Celtic music since childhood, Kirin brings a passion for and deep knowledge of the folk tradition into the classroom.
 She began her musical journey with the Coast String Fiddlers of Roberts Creek, BC and went on to acquire a Diploma in Jazz Piano from Capilano University.
 The NSCE met Kirin backstage at the 2013 Aberdeen International Youth Festival.
 Since then, she has been a regular composer, arranger, and performer for the group.
 She also performs locally with guitarist William Chernoff.

 Kirin is a passionate environmental educator and hobby beekeeper.
 In 2016, she received an Award of Excellence from Interpretation Canada for her work in educational musical theatre with Alberta Parks.
-Presently, she guides field trips in Metro Vancouver's mountain watersheds, helping children to discover where their tap water comes from.
+Presently, she facilitates urban forestry stewardship programs in city parks.